Rakhi-520/products-dashboard-app/README.md

 ## Screenshot
 ![Todo List Screenshot](./screenshot.png)  <!-- Replace with the path to your screenshot image -->

-## Live Demo
-You can try out the live demo of this project [here](https://nextjs-dashboard-app-mui.vercel.app/).

 ## Features
 - **Authentication and Authorization**: Ensures secure access by using NextAuth.js with support for "Credential" and "GitHub" providers.
 - **Skeleton Placeholder**: Enhances user experience by displaying a placeholder while content is loading.